 The Cabernet Sauvignon and Syrah are vinified with destemmed (but uncrushed) fruit in open-top vats – with manual human punchdown during fermentation and extended time on skins before pressing.
 They were allowed to age on initial lees, generally for 6 to 9 months before first racking until the 2012/2013 vintage when this racking was eliminated.
 This necessitates even more extra time in barrel to fully develop before bottling.
-This takes nearly three years.
+This takes nearly three years, and sometimes longer.
 I have found this to preserve certain nuances in the fruit as well as texture over the long run, which is really the prize.
 This is important to me, especially as these are 100% varietal wines.
 Fortunately, there is enough soil and rootstock variation within the Scherrer Cabernet vineyard, I am able to blend the different components for complexity and balance each vintage.
 Cabernet Sauvignon typically has a fond appetite for new French Oak which I choose to feed appropriately.
 The Syrah, on the other hand, does not need or want new oak as it is a complete package as it arrives from the vineyard.
 It also has the benefit of being composed of many clones for the Calypso bottling as well as different sites in the case of Appellation bottlings and they gain further complexity and interest from the grape alone.
 The Syrah/Grenache blends receive similar treatment except generally in larger format cooperage.

 Red wines are bottled without fining or filtration with judiciously appropriate SO2.
 My goal is to allow at least one year in bottle before release to the trade.
 Often, my mailing list is offered wines earlier, but they are usually planning to age them themselves.

 Dry Rosé used to come from juice bled from some red tanks in 1997-2010.
 Beginning in 2010 I have experimented with whole–cluster pressing of red grapes as well.
-Since 2011, the latter technique has been used exclusively, needing really only Syrah and Grenache to be a complete package.
+Since 2011, the latter technique has been used exclusively, needing really only Syrah, Zinfandel and Grenache to be a complete package.
 The juice is fermented in old barrels and bottled after some filtration.
 It is bone dry with very bright acidity and is intended to age for several years.